zzolo/zzolo.github.com/pages/cv.md

 * Collaborating with the data team to create interactive stories based on compelling data sets.
 * Promoting and implementing open source policies; making almost all code written [open from the start](https://github.com/minnpost).
 * Experimenting with open source technologies to enable new and cost-effective ways of telling the news.
-* Building reusable tools and libraries for internal and external use.
+* Building [reusable tools and libraries](http://code.minnpost.com/) for internal and external use.
+* Participated in the week-long [Propublica P5](http://www.propublica.org/nerds/item/latest-p5-resident-working-on-open-source-legislation-tracker) to make the [State Bill Tracker](https://github.com/MinnPost/legislature-tracker) more usable for other news organizations.

 ### 2011 Fellow at Code for America